toddywannalearn/finances_login_page/README.md

-# finances_login_page
+# finances login page

-A login page made with flutter using only containers and positional widgets to create components from the scratch.
+A login page made with flutter using only containers and positional widgets to create components from scratch.

 The app was based on the following mockup: